ACA State Implementation

 The AMA has created six model bills to help states address some of the key issues raised by health insurance exchanges.
 Read a summary of the bills or access each bill individually below.
 Whether introduced as-is, or taken as a framework around which states may customize their own provisions, these bills lay the groundwork for medical society advocacy on state exchange implementation.

-Contact Daniel Blaney-Koen, JD, or Emily Carroll, JD, with any questions or for more information.
+Contact Daniel Blaney-Koen, JD, Senior Legislative Attorney, or Emily Carroll, JD, Senior Legislative Attorney, with any questions or for more information.
 Also visit the AMA's Affordable Care Act website, which has resources for physicians and for patients on the ACA.

 In an effort to hold down costs, health insurers both in and outside the exchanges are employing tiered and narrow network strategies to a degree rarely before seen.
 While such networks may save some consumers money upfront in their premiums and co-insurance when compared with broader network plans, the AMA has significant concerns.